fplab/ui-for-pl/src/programming-assistants.rst

 anyCode was evaluated with 45 examples where the effectiveness criteria was that it was able to successfully synthesize expected expressions and to list them among the top 10 solutions.
 The two models used to build the tool, unigram and PCFG, were evaluated separately and together.
 Using only the unigram model, the expected expression was only in the top 10 27% of the time and 18% using the PCFG model.

 However, when both models were used, the expected expression was in the top 10 82% of time and was the #1 option 44% of the time.
 More implementation details of the two models can be found in the paper. anyCode was given an average runtime of 60 ms to generate the top 10 expressions, proving that it can effectively and efficiently synthesize expressions.

 .. container:: bib-item

-  .. bibliography:: programming-assistants.bib
-    :filter: key == 'manna1992fundamentals'

-  This paper explains the foundations and fundamentals of deductive program synthesis detailing the mathematical approach behind it.

-.. container:: bib-item